asyrafjamil/chatbot-facebook-page-app/README.md

 - Return product's description via chat based on query.
 - Return product's price via chat based on query.
 - Return product's shipping fee via chat based on query.
-- Notify the developer if there is a customer buying a product via Email
+- Notify the developer if there is a customer buying a product via Sendgrid Email API.

 ## List Of APIs